Understanding and Treating Addictions

 As a result, thousands of addicts have already been helped to overcome their particular addiction.

 As well as exploring these profoundly helpful insights and their relevance to successful treatment, this online addiction course gives you an essential overview of a wide variety of addictive behaviours, including what they have in common, why we are all vulnerable to addiction, and what the genuine causes and drivers of addictive behaviours are.

 It also explains the most successful ways to rapidly break addictive patterns and how to prevent, or at least minimise, relapses, using psychotherapy informed by these latest neuroscientific findings.

-So — whether it’s for professional or personal reasons — taking this online course on overcoming addictions could prove invaluable to you.
+So — whether it’s for professional or personal reasons — taking this online addiction course could prove invaluable to you.

 What will you learn